-- it is recommended to use quotes for names and values of options in the TOML file to avoid any issue with special characters - if you use Windows paths, backslashes must be doubled in TOML file, for example C:\\Users\\johndoe\\ivysettings.xml init
+- it is mandatory to use quotes for values in the TOML file - if you use Windows paths, backslashes must be doubled in TOML file, for example C:\\Users\\johndoe\\ivysettings.xml init

 Options defined directly in the command line have a higher priority than the ones defined in the configuration file.
 So if the same option is defined in both locations, the value defined in the command line is used.